AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 After enabling the Distributed Cloud Firewall, you must activate the **Zero Trust Network Access** methodology by installing an explicit deny rule positioned above the Greenfield-Rule.

-- Create a rule named **ExplicitDenyAll** where both the Source SmartGroup and Destination SmartGroup match the pre-defined SmartGroup Anywhere (0.0.0.0/0), with protocol set to Any and action set to Permit.
+- Create a rule named **ExplicitDenyAll** where both the Source SmartGroup and Destination SmartGroup match the pre-defined SmartGroup Anywhere (0.0.0.0/0), with protocol set to Any and action set to **Deny**.

 - Enable **Logging** for the rule